0x31/Project-Archive/README.md

 Expresso-Parser
 ===============

 This was a group assignment for ANU's COMP2100 course.
 I wrote this app together with one other student.
 The focus of the assignment was the expression parser, rather than the app itself.
-Instead of writing a parser by hand, we wrote a *parser generator* using the LALR algorithm, allowing us to define valid inputs in a text file using BNF-like syntax.
+Instead of writing a parser by hand, we wrote a *parser generator*, using the LALR algorithm to build dynamic LR tables, allowing us to define valid inputs in a text file using BNF-like syntax.

 Expresso-Parser is an expression parser and calculator interface for Android.